-- Facial expressions can quickly depict an emotion or feeling.
+Facial expressions can quickly depict an emotion or feeling.
 Simple adjectives are relatively easy to mime for low-level classes (hunger, tiredness, joy, pain).

-- You can also mime a range of other vocabulary items such as animals or jobs.
+You can also mime a range of other vocabulary items such as animals or jobs.

-- More complex activities can also be mimed.
+More complex activities can also be mimed.
 Everything from unwrapping a present, to building a bookcase.

-- You can help students with the pronunciation of various sounds, by showing mouth, lip and tongue positions, and can help students with stress patterns by indicating stressed syllables with your hand.
+You can help students with the pronunciation of various sounds, by showing mouth, lip and tongue positions, and can help students with stress patterns by indicating stressed syllables with your hand.

-- Teachers often indicate or elicit appropriate verb forms by pointing back past their shoulder for past tense forms, downwards for present forms and forward for future forms.
+Teachers often indicate or elicit appropriate verb forms by pointing back past their shoulder for past tense forms, downwards for present forms and forward for future forms.
 Even if such gestures aren’t clearly understood at first, students will soon learn these visual codes and what they mean.

 It’s important for students to be able to read the situation in the classroom by interpreting your expression and body language.
 Is this phase of the lesson a time for quiet, serious work, or fun and games?
-Are you impressed with a student answer, or do you need them to expand on what they have said?
+Are you impressed with a student's answer, or do you need them to expand on what they have said?
 Are you confused or surprised by a response and need them to reformulate?
 Are you signalling that a particular behaviour is inappropriate?
-Misinterpreting the mood of the teacher can cause problems and tensions, so try to make your expressions and body language clear.
+Misinterpreting the mood of the teacher can cause problems and tension, so try to make your expressions and body language clear.

 We use our bodies to indicate which of the many roles you are adopting as a teacher.
 Key to this is how you position your body.
 For example, standing at the front of the room is probably the best position when giving instruction to the whole class.
 Bringing yourself down to a student’s level by crouching down next to their desk is the best way to indicate that you are there to help.
 Standing at the back of the room is a great position for monitoring student behaviour.